 - a.
-The Admissions and Registration Committee has fourteen members.
-The members are - 1. six members from the General Faculty, appointed by the president for two-year terms; - 2. two staff members appointed by the president for staggered two-year terms; - 3. three students appointed by the president from a panel of names submitted by Student Government for one-year terms; - 4. one student appointed by the president from a panel of names submitted by the Graduate Student Assembly for a one-year term; and - 5. two members from the Faculty Council, appointed by the chair of the Faculty Council for one-year terms. - b.
+The Admissions and Registration Committee has 15 members.
+The members are - 1. six members from the General Faculty, for three-year staggered terms; - 2. two staff members for two-year staggered terms; - 3. two students appointed by the president from a panel of names submitted by Student Government for one-year terms; - 4. two students appointed by the president from a panel of names submitted by the Senate of College Councils for one-year terms; - 5. one student appointed by the president from a panel of names submitted by the Graduate Student Assembly for a one-year term; and - 6. two members from the Faculty Council, appointed by the chair of the Faculty Council for one-year terms. - b.
 The director of admissions and the registrar serve the committee as administrative advisors without vote.